harfangk/harfangk.github.io/_posts/2017-02-18-my-favorite-ruby-rogues-episodes-book-club.md

 The word "enterprise" became a sort of scarlet letter among programmers, but at the time Martin Fowler wrote the book, that word simply meant "commercial".
-The panelists discuss how to build a proper, reliable app.
+The panelists discuss what it takes to build a proper, reliable app.

 [104 RR Book Club: The Rails View with John Athayde and Bruce Williams](https://devchat.tv/ruby-rogues/104-rr-book-club-the-rails-view-with-john-athayde-and-bruce-williams)